hmcts/dg-docassembly-webcomponent/README.md

 The docassembly webcomponent is an angular library that provides components to generate a document based on a predefined template customised with user input.
 The library is made up of 3 main components:
 - assembly-viewer, which is the parent component that acts as a wrapper that wires the other components together
-- form-viwer, which retrieves and displays the input form that allows the user to cutomise the generated document
+- form-viewer, which retrieves and displays the input form that allows the user to customise the generated document
 - document-viewer, which enables the user to preview the generated document

 ### Integration options